MatteoFra/MatteoFra/README.md

-# 🤠 About Me:
+# About Me 🤠
-- 🚀 I am currently training as an application architect/developer at Digifab.fr
+### 🚀 I am currently training as an application architect/developer at [Digifab](https://digifab.fr/)
-- 🐙 I am looking to collaborate on javascript technologies (nodejs, frameworks, libraries)
+### 🐙 I am looking to collaborate on javascript technologies (nodejs, frameworks, libraries)
-- 🌱 I am currently learning to manipulate SQL, noSQL, GraphQL data, with different js frameworks
+### 🌱 I am currently learning to manipulate SQL, noSQL, GraphQL data, with different js frameworks

-- ⚡ I am looking for an internship and why not a job after graduating ⚡
+### ⚡ I am looking for an internship and why not a job after graduating ⚡

 ## 🌐 Socials: